NORTHSTAR BIKE PARK

 Liftline (aMTB1) - Fun and flowy.
 No obstacles.

-Livewire (aMTB2) - Most adaptive riders will be completely fine on this trail and the only reason why it is rated aMTB2 is because it is a black DH trail with features.
+Livewire (aMTB1) - This trail is plenty wide enough, but it is an expert only black DH trail with features.
 It is fast and all the jumps are rollable.